carlytaylor0017/csk/README.md

 ## Future Work <a name="future"></a>

+Many of the difficulties with training my CNN could have been avoided had my dataset been larger.
+While the above process works, and the model has satisfactory results (can predict an image name with around 80% accuracy), the model is not generalizable.
+In particular, the model does not perform well (or at all) with hand-drawn structures.

+In order to create a larger dataset, I have been attempting to train a generative adversarial network (GAN) to generate images and expand my hydrocarbon dataset.

 ### Generative Adversarial Network <a name="gan"></a>

 Thanks to the Keras team for this Wasserstein Generative Adversarial Network (WGAN) code, which can be found [here](https://github.com/keras-team/keras-contrib/blob/master/examples/improved_wgan.py).